To implement a successful business succession plan, create a team of trusted advisors.

 Creating a Succession Management Plan graphic: Adapted from "Succession Management: 9 Steps For Future Success," by Shani Jay, Academy to Innovate HR; https://www.aihr.com/blog/succession-management/.

 The information on this page is accurate as of June 2022 and is subject to change.
-First Financial Bank and Yellow Cardinal Advisory Group are not affiliated with any third-parties or third-party websites mentioned above.
+First Financial Bank and Yellow Cardinal are not affiliated with any third-parties or third-party websites mentioned above.
 Any reference to any person, organization, activity, product, and/or service does not constitute or imply an endorsement.
 By clicking on a third-party link, you acknowledge you are leaving bankatfirst.com.
-First Financial Bank and Yellow Cardinal Advisory Group are not responsible for the content or security of any linked web page.
+First Financial Bank and Yellow Cardinal are not responsible for the content or security of any linked web page.

 leaving bankatfirst.com